 Each of our 5-man team pulled 2 shifts per night of about 1.5 hours each.
 That may not seem very long, but I can assure you that it is easy to start seeing and hearing things not long after that.
 We needed a break.

 We kept a logbook at arm’s reach on the left shelf in the cramped radar van.
 On our right was a PRC-25 radio, complete with a magic KY-38 encoder/decoder unit.
 We reset the codes every night at midnight.
 As the SRO (Senior Radar Operator) and only person in the crowd with a secret clearance, I had to sign for the encoder/decoder box and also for the weekly new code booklet.
 I kept it on a string around my neck.
 I chained and locked the encoder/decoder unit to the van.
 I burned the previous nights code page, with a witness.
 I almost felt important.

 Some of the guys on our team got pretty excited during a fire mission.
-Perhaps Jerry, a draftee, was the most enthusiastic of the bunch.
+Perhaps Jerry was the most enthusiastic of the bunch.
 He was a darned good operator and did his best to detect targets.
 He’d gleefully point to his entries in the logbook the next morning with great excitement.
 The rest of us got pretty excited too when we completed successful missions, but probably didn’t make such a big deal out of it.
 But no matter.
 The point was, as a team, we were stopping a very significant amount of enemy infiltration along the Cambodian border from the Ho Chi Minh Trail.
 Not only did we increase our chances of surviving, I’m sure we made a positive difference for a lot of our buddies in the area.
 All of us are very proud of what we did.
 We had a non-glorious job; a job that is not well known and at best, very misunderstood.
 This is my attempt to change that perspective.